digitalascetic/iron-router-i18n/README.md

 e.g. one can support different behaviour on missing lang code (e.g. not redirect but directly serve default language) or use different language aware url schema e.g. `http://example.com/test.it` instead of `http://example.com/it/test`.
 * Provides reactive `pathFor` `urlFor` helpers that change reactively on router language change.
+* Provides custom language alias path (see https://github.com/EventedMind/iron-router/issues/656).

 ### TODO:

 * Provide default strategy to retrieve/set the language (e.g. based on HTTP headers and/or session variable)
 * Provide/review server side behaviour (most of the code is client and server but missing server HTTP part).
-* Provide custom language alias path (see https://github.com/EventedMind/iron-router/issues/656).

 Iron Router i18n works with Iron Router 0.9.1 and above.